Policies & Expectations

 We employ a strict cell phone policy at The Computer School.
 At no time is it appropriate to text or call your child’s cellphone during instructional hours.

 Should your child have an emergency, s/he should notify a staff member at once.
 In the event that your child is ill, we will contact you immediately.
 It is critical that you keep emergency contact information current.

-Students will have lockers that are located in the homerooms.
-A lock is not needed; the school supplies locks.
+Students each have their own locker that is located in their homerooms.
+Students do not need to bring locks; the school supplies locks.
 For 6th graders, homeroom teachers will review locker use with their students.
-Some students may have the opportunity to share lockers.
 Students may store their backpacks, books, electronics, hats and other belongings in their lockers throughout the day.